 Heads move in my direction: who is that in the tuktuk?
-The human reaction, eyes and ears; vision and hearing, and mouth is there to speak or call out if necessary.
-All these sensory receptors are positioned in or about the face and the flat plane of it moves round like a small parabolic TV satellite dish reaching out for a signal, ready to respond.
-But it’s too fast and the thinking process doesn’t engage.
-I see the beginning of recognition, mind takes over and ‘self’ locks in, then released and the tuktuk has gone in that same instant.
+The human reaction eyes and ears; vision and hearing, and mouth is there to speak or call out if necessary.
+All these sensory receptors are positioned together in or about the face and the flat plane of it moves round like a small parabolic TV satellite dish reaching out for a signal, ready to respond.
+Sometimes it’s too fast and the thinking process doesn’t engage.
+I see the beginning of recognition, mind takes over and ‘self’ locks in, then released and the tuktuk is gone in that same instant.
 A brief glimpse; an excerpt from a sentence; a few words that don’t have a context.

 Each person I see is ready to respond, smile, say hello when we have eye contact.
-But it’s too fast and I’m not anybody they know, and I’m a foreigner: white face, pale eyes, kind of invisible.
+It’s my responsibility to smile and wave because the place where I am at, is moving too fast and they see first I’m not anybody they know, white face, pale eyes, kind of invisible.
 Sorry, have to rush, bye!
 It’s a brief encounter then zoom round the corner and there’s somebody else.
-Face turns, eyes look, mind doesn’t engage, face turns away.
-‘I’ am not here, I never was here really, it just seemed like that for a moment; the look of eyes, and our shared world, the air takes the volume of a space where there’s always enough room for it, and the water in the lake is for fish to find somewhere to swim around in….
+Face turns, eyes look and mind engages gear… she looks at me sees the prepared smile, smiles in recognition of my polite intrusion in her space and that is somehow hugely reassuring for me.
+The face turns away, and ‘I’ am not here, I never was here really, it just seemed like that for a moment; the look of eyes, and our shared world, the air takes the volume of a space where there’s always enough room for it, and the water in the lake is for fish to find somewhere to swim around in….